Prominent enhancement of axion thermalization rate from axion-kaon interactions: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by National Natural Science Foundation of China (NSFC) of China under Grants No.~12475078, No.~12150013, No.~11975090.
-ZHG is also partially supported by the Science Foundation of Hebei Normal University with Contract No.~L2023B09.
+Z.H.G is also partially supported by the Science Foundation of Hebei Normal University with Contract No.~L2023B09.

 \begin{widetext}